What You Need to Know About ISO 45001

 Learn About and Understand the Standard: What is ISO 45001?

-ISO 45001 helps any type of organization prevent work-related deaths, injuries, and illnesses.
-It also helps organizations stay compliant with legal requirements, systematically improve safety performance, and reach set OH&S objectives.
+ISO 45001 helps any type of organisation prevent work-related deaths, injuries, and illnesses which is every health and safety professional’s top priority.
+It also helps organisations stay compliant with legal requirements, systematically improve safety performance, and reach set OH&S objectives.

-Although an external audit of your safety management system is not mandatory, it is the only way to ensure certification.
-Alternatively, one can choose Self-Declaration of Conformance, to avoid the associated costs of Certification.
-Business partners may require or prefer suppliers and contractors who hold an ISO 45001 compliant OH&S certificate.
+Although an external audit of your safety management system isn’t mandatory, it’s the only way to ensure certification.
+Alternatively, you can choose Self-Declaration of Conformance, to avoid the associated costs of certification.
+But it’s important to note, business partners may require or prefer suppliers and contractors who hold an ISO 45001 compliant OH&S certificate.

-The main objective of ISO 45001 is to ensure organizations are able to provide a safe and healthy working environment for their employees.
-The standard covers areas such as risk assessment, training, emergency preparedness, monitoring and measurement.
+The main objective of ISO 45001 is to ensure organisations can provide a safe and healthy working environment for their employees.
+The standard covers areas such as risk assessment, training, emergency preparedness, monitoring and measurement, and more!

-It also provides guidance on how to design and implement effective OH&S management which aligns with applicable laws and regulations.
-To gain certification, organizations must demonstrate compliance with all of the requirements outlined in the standard.
+It provides guidance on how to design and implement effective OH&S management which aligns with applicable laws and regulations.
+To gain certification, organisations must demonstrate compliance with all the requirements outlined in the standard.

 Clause 1: Scope